 We performed the linear stability analysis of the plane Couette Flow for a stably stratified fluid with a constant density gradient orthogonal to the shear.
 The domain has rigid closed boundaries in the direction of the shear, and open periodic boundaries in both vertical and stream-wise directions.
-Unstable stationary modes are found at strikingly moderate Reynolds number $Re \geq 700$ and for a Froude number close to 1 for non vanishing horizontal and vertical wavenumbers with $k_x/k_z \sim 0.2$.
+Unstable stationary modes are found at strikingly moderate Reynolds number $Re \ge 700$ and for a Froude number close to 1 for non vanishing horizontal and vertical wavenumbers with $k_x/k_z \sim 0.2$.
 We then explore the stability of the flow in the (Re, Fr) space.
 In the region we consider, the most unstable mode is always stationary and the growth rate remains relatively small, while the range of unstable Fr numbers increases when increasing the Re number.
 Moreover the flow is unstable only to three dimensional perturbations, i.e. only for $k_x, k_z \neq 0$.
-This result constitutes a fundamental difference with homogeneous shear flows for which the Squire theorem prescribes that the most unstable mode should be two-dimensional.
+This result constitutes a fundamental difference with homogeneous shear flows for which the Squire theorem prescribes that the most unstable mode should be twodimensional.
 In the presence of stratification, hyperbolic tangent profile (Deloncle et al. 2007) and Kolmogorov flow (Lucas et al. 2017) are also dominated by two-dimensional perturbations, while both boundary layer profile (Chen et al. 2016) and strato-rotational instability (Yavneh et al. 2001) similarly appear for three-dimensional perturbations.
-Even more recently Chen et al. (2016) showed that a linear instability does occur in parallel flows free from inflection points, when a vertical stratification is added, but only the plane Poiseuille flow and the viscous boundary layer were considered.
-Remarkably our instability also appears close to Fr=1, confirming the necessary coexistence of shear and stratification.
+Curiously the study of Bakas & Farrell (2009) included the same modal approach but no unstable case was reported.
+Even more recently Chen et al. (2016) showed that a linear instability does occur in parallel flows free from inflection points, when a vertical stratification is added, but only the plane Poiseuille flow and the viscous boundary laver were considered.
+Remarkably our instability also appears close to Fr = 1, confirming the necessary coexistence of shear and stratification.
 The critical Reynolds number for the stratified plane Couette flow turns to be at least two times smaller than for the boundary layer and slightly larger than for the Poiseuille flow.